-The Internal
+The

-Revenue Service’s Taxpayer Identification Number (TIN) Matching
+Internal Revenue Service’s Taxpayer Identification Number

-to the backup withholding provisions of section 3406(a)(1)(A) and (B)
+income subject to the backup withholding provisions of section 3406(a)(1)(A)

-maintained for the Program.
+database maintained for the Program.

 The IRS Office of Electronic Tax Administration offers two TIN Matching